sreenivas98/Learning_Journey/index.md

 ---
 title: Welcome to my first blog post

-content: "This is my learning journey of a new programming language (C#)."
+description: "This is my learning journey of a new programming language (C#)."

 ---